-In Nassau and Suffolk counties, drivers who haul asphalt and/or concrete from commercial plants to or from a public work project will be covered by a prevailing wage rate.
+In Nassau and Suffolk counties, drivers who haul asphalt and/or concrete from commercial plants to or from a public work project not more than 50 miles away, will be covered by a prevailing wage rate.

 Specifically, the drivers would have to be paid prevailing wage rates from the time they commence loading until the completion of delivery at the public work site.
 If they continue to shuttle between the plant and the public work site, they continue to receive the prevailing wages until the completion of final delivery.

 If they go to a private location after the final deliver, their prevailing wage rate would end when they leave the public job site.
 Time spent in making deliveries at private projects would not be prevailing wage time.